 Prospective students who are citizens of another country and who wish to live in the U.S.A. to pursue studies at Nazarene Bible College will comply with all regular requirements for admissions listed in the Admission and Enrollment section.
-In addition, the following United States government requirements must be met:
+In addition, the following requirements must be met prior to admittance:

 - TOEFL English Competency Test: The prospective student must pass the TOEFL test with scores of at least 80iBT or 500PBT.
-The test scores must be sent to Nazarene Bible College by submitting the Designation Institution Code 0476. - Statement of Sponsorship: The prospective student will submit documentation from a legal resident of the United States stating a commitment to provide a minimum of \$27,000 per year to sponsor the student. - Proof of Funds: The prospective student's sponsor must provide certification from a bank or other financial agency of sufficient funds to cover the sponsorship commitment. - 4.
+The test scores must be sent to Nazarene Bible College by submitting the Designation Institution Code 0476. - 2.
+Statement of Sponsorship: The prospective student will submit documentation from a legal resident of the United States stating a commitment to provide a minimum of \$27,000 per year to sponsor the student. - Proof of Funds: The prospective student's sponsor must provide certification from a bank or other financial agency of sufficient funds to cover the sponsorship commitment - 4.
 Passport: The prospective student must submit a copy of a current passport. - 5.
-Major: The prospective student must submit a declaration of a major area of study and either a secondary major or a minor. - 6.
-I-20 Form: Once the prospective student completes the regular requirements for admission and these requirements for international students, the college will issue an I-20 form and an I-901 receipt. - 7.
+Major: The prospective student must submit a declaration of a major area of study and either a secondary major or a minor. - I-20 Form: Once the prospective student completes the regular requirements for admission and these requirements for international students, the college will issue an I-20 form. - 7.
+I-901 Form: this form may be obtained at www.ice.gove/sevis/i901.
+Follow the instructions regarding the fee and receipt. - 8.
 F-1 Visa: The prospective student will secure an F-1 Visa from the U.S. Embassy in the student's home country.

 Please note: All students residing in the United States on an F-1 Visa and taking courses from Nazarene Bible College may take only one online class per trimester during the period of their study.
-This is a requirement of the SEVIS program of the Immigration and Naturalization Service.
+This is a requirement of the SEVIS program of the Immigration and Customs Enforcement (ICE).